Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-1.md

 <!--
 - Douglas Engelbart is among my favorites to talk about.
 He and his team not only invented the mouse, but essentially DEMOED everything that we use in modern computing today.

-- He called the device a mouse because the tail came out from behind.
-His group called the cursor a bug, but that didn't catch on.
 -->

 ---